If you’re younger than 30, you’ve never experienced a month in which the average surface temperature of the Earth was below average.

 Choosing one month, February in this instance, perhaps overemphasizes that time in 1985 when we had a below average month.

 We can get a single yearly average for all the months in an entire year, January-December.
 If we look at these annual averages, then the ups and downs are reduced.
 In this case, 1976 emerges as the last year in which the global-average temperature was below the 20th century average of 57.0F (13.9C)—that’s 38 years ago, the year that Nadia Comaneci scored her seven perfect 10s at the Montreal Olympics.
-The last month that was at or below the 1900s average was Feb.
-1985.

 I am not a fan of tracking month-by-month or even year-by-year averages and arguing over the statistical minutia of possible records.
 We live at a time when the Earth is definitively warming.
 And we know why: predominately, the increase of greenhouse gas warming due to increasing carbon dioxide in the atmosphere.
 Under current conditions, we should expect the planet to be warming.
 What would be more important news would be if we had a year, even a month, that was below average.